philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 | Method   | Endpoint                                       | Description                            |
 |----------|------------------------------------------------|----------------------------------------|
 | `DELETE` | `/api/contexts/{name}/entries/{entryId}`       | Remove one entry by its id.            |

+### Query Parameters

+* `owner` (optional, admin only) - Username of another user whose context to delete the entry from.
+Requires cross-user access to be enabled; otherwise it returns `404 Not Found`.

 `entryId` is the `id` returned in the `entries` listing.
 Returns `200 OK` if deleted, `404 Not Found` if no such entry exists for the calling user, `400 Bad Request` if `entryId` is not a valid id.